Health Issues - What's the Harm?

-Research suggests that vaping may affect the way cells in the respiratory tract (nose, throat and lungs) react to germs and may increase the chance of disease and infection from bacterial and virus, like the virus that causes COVID-19.
+Research suggests that vaping may affect the way cells in the respiratory tract (nose, throat, lungs) react to germs and may increase the chance of disease and infection from bacteria and viruses, like the virus that causes COVID-19.
 Vaping may also make it harder to recover from infections and increase the possibility of complications.
 Learn more at DrugAbuse.gov.

 Effects on the body

 Vapes emit an aerosol that includes at least 31 chemicals and compounds that affect different parts of the body.

 - The brain is still developing until about age 25.
 Using nicotine in adolescence can permanently harm the parts of the brain that control attention, learning, mood, and impulse control.

 - Flavoring chemicals such as diacetyl can permanently injure the lungs.

 - Breathing in ultrafine vapor particles can cause asthma attacks, coughing, wheezing, and shortness of breath.

 Organs (brain, heart, kidneys, lungs, liver):